Katsushika

-Katsushika (葛飾区, Katsushika-ku) is a special ward located in Tokyo, Japan.
-The ward calls itself Katsushika City in English.
+Katsushika (葛飾区, Katsushika-ku) is a special ward in the Tokyo Metropolis in Japan.
+It is known as Katsushika City in English.

-As of May 1, 2015, the ward has an estimated population of 444,356, and a population density of 12,770 people per km².
-The total area is 34.80 km².
+As of May 1, 2015, the ward has an estimated population of 444,356, and a population density of 12,770 people per km2.
+The total area is 34.80 km2.

 Geography

 Katsushika Ward is at the east end of Tokyo Metropolis.
 It is on an alluvial plain and it is low above sea level.

 The ward office (Katsushika city hall) is located at Tateishi.

 Boundaries

 Katsushika has boundaries with three wards of Tokyo: Adachi, Edogawa and Sumida.
 The cities of Matsudo in Chiba Prefecture, and Misato and Yashio in Saitama Prefecture form the northeast border of the ward.

 Rivers

 Major rivers in Katsushika include the Edogawa, Arakawa and Ayasegawa.
 Nakagawa and Shin-nakagawa flows through the ward.